Top Scary Health Myths Men Can Stop Worrying About

 Myth: Having a vasectomy will increase your risk of certain health conditions.

-If you have ever entertained the thought of having a vasectomy, you might have come across reports or opinions from friends and family stating that vasectomies can lead to much bigger health problems like heart disease, prostate cancer, multiple sclerosis and obesity, but there is no evidence to support any of these claims.
+If you have ever entertained the thought of having a vasectomy, you might have come across reports or opinions from friends and family stating that vasectomies can lead to much bigger health problems such as heart disease or prostate cancer, but there is no evidence to support any of these claims.

-A large study from the American Cancer Society using data from 1982 to 2012 adds that a vasectomy does not meaningfully increase prostate cancer risk.
+A study published in the journal Medicine shows no association between vasectomy and the development of cardiovascular disease, a large study from the American Cancer Society using data from 1982 to 2012 adds that a vasectomy does not meaningfully increase prostate cancer risk.

 Myth: Once you turn 40, your muscle mass goes downhill.